El-Duckster/EscapeRoom-grupp2/documentation/meetings.md

 * 2 reviewers has to approve for merge to go through to the main-branch.
 * Every team member is expected to participate in the meetings that are scedueled with our mentor.
 *********************************************

+9/12-2024
+Today we decided to use the formatting extension: "prettier".
+We agreed on reviewing pull requests continously without waiting for pending reviews by team-members that are behind schedule.
+We also decided to make the PR´s rich with context using screenshots and PR templates.
+(Changes, Changes made, next steps mm) To make our commits unified we will use conventional commits like: feat -- ny feature fix -- bug chore -- mindre ändringar i en fil
+We have agreed to run our project through Lighthouse to see performance status.
+We regret doing so.
+Jokes aside, we are in phase and learning alot from each other.